 Koningskop boasts a variety of indigenous fynbos and wildlife.
 You can even view the Bushman paintings at the top of the mountain by either walking or driving the 4×4 trail.
 The Hiking Trail, which is marked out by arrows, takes about one and a half hours to complete and the views of the valley below are impressive.
 If you are in the Citrusdal area, be sure to book your spot at Koningskop, it is quite simply a quality campsite, safe as houses, in a beautiful setting.

-If you’d like to get hold of Koningskop, email them on email@example.com.
+If you’d like to get hold of Koningskop, contact them on the enquiry form below.